terraform-google-modules/terraform-example-foundation/docs/GLOSSARY.md

 Defined terms in the documentation for Terraform Example Foundation are capitalized and have specific meaning within the domain of knowledge.

-## Terraform Service Account
+## Terraform Service Accounts

-The email for the privileged service account created in the seed project of the step 0-bootstrap.
+The email for the privileged service accounts created in the seed project of the step 0-bootstrap.
-This service account is used to run Terraform by Cloud Build and Jenkins.
-When using Jenkins, the service account of the Jenkins Agent uses impersonation over this Terraform Service Account.
+This service accounts are used to run Terraform by Cloud Build and Jenkins.
+When using Jenkins, the service account of the Jenkins Agent uses impersonation over this Terraform Service Accounts.
+A Terraform service account is created for each one of the steps.

 ## Seed Project

 Seed Project created in the 0-bootstrap step.
-It is the project where the Terraform Service Account (`terraform_service_account`) is created and hosts the GCS bucket used to store Terraform state of each environment in subsequent phases.
+It is the project where the Terraform Service Accounts (`terraform_service_account`) are created and hosts the GCS bucket used to store Terraform state of each environment in subsequent phases.

 ## Foundation CI/CD Pipeline

 A project created in step 0-bootstrap to manage infrastructure **within the organization**.
-The pipeline can use either **Cloud Build** or **Jenkins** depending or your context and Terraform is executed using the seed project service account.
+The pipeline can use either **Cloud Build**, **Github Actions**, **GitLab pipeline**, **Terraform Cloud** or **Jenkins** depending on your context and Terraform is executed using the seed project service account.
 Also known as the CI/CD project.
 It is located under folder `bootstrap`.